Russian consumer prices up 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW Feb 13 Russia's consumer prices rose 0.1 percent in the week to Feb 11 after rising 0.2 percent in the previous period, the Federal Statistics Service said on Wednesday.
+MOSCOW May 8 Russia's consumer prices rose 0.1 percent in the week to May 6, the same pace as in the previous period, the Federal Statistics Service said on Wednesday.

-This brings inflation since the start of the year to 1.2 percent compared to 0.7 percent in the same period of 2012.
+This brings inflation since the beginning of the year to 2.5 percent, compared to 1.8 percent in the same period of 2012.

-Russia's Economy Ministry predicts monthly inflation during February of between 0.6 and 0.7 percent.

-The rise in the consumer price index was 1.0 percent in January, pushing the headline annual rate above 7 percent, on the back of higher food prices and one-off increases in fares and excise duties.
-(Reporting By Jason Bush; Editing by Maya Dyakina)
+Russia's annual inflation rate rose in April to 7.2 percent, underscoring the dilemma facing the central bank which is under pressure to cut interest rates to boost economic growth.
+(Reporting by Maya Dyakina)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)